MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.109.md

 (b) Any acreage of the insured crop damaged before the final planting date, to the extent that growers in the area would normally not further care for the crop, must be replanted unless we agree that replanting is not practical.

-9. Insurance Period
+10. Insurance Period

-In accordance with section 11 of the Basic Provisions, the dates for the end of insurance period are contained in the actuarial documents.
+In accordance with section 11 of the Basic Provisions, the dates for the end of insurance period are contained in the Special Provisions.

-10. Causes of Loss
+11. Causes of Loss

 In accordance with the provisions of section 12 of the Basic Provisions (§ 457.8), insurance is provided only against the following causes of loss that occur within the insurance period: